The ultimate guide to robots.txt

 Pro: managing crawl budget

-If you think your website has problems with crawl budget, then blocking search engines from ‘wasting’ energy on unimportant parts of your site might mean that they focus instead on the sections that do matter.
-Use the crawl cleanup settings in Yoast SEO Premium to help Google crawls what matters.
+If you think your website has problems with crawl budget, blocking search engines from ‘wasting’ energy on unimportant parts of your site might mean focusing instead on the sections that matter.
+Use the crawl cleanup settings in Yoast SEO to help Google crawls what matters.

 It can sometimes be beneficial to block the search engines from crawling problematic sections of your site, especially on sites where a lot of SEO clean-up has to be done.
 Once you’ve tidied things up, you can let them back in.